jnoriega232/osticket-prereqs/README.md

 <p>

-**Next:** Refresh the osTicket webpage.
+**Step 12:** Refresh the osTicket webpage.
 It should look something like this:

 <p align="center">
 <img src="https://i.imgur.com/lXPDFkX.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>